 These objectives will be achieved by conducting a thorough and culturally competent welfare check; providing appropriate early fundamental legal advice; and referring Aboriginal people to the appropriate services to address ongoing welfare and legal needs.

-Under the Police Force Amendment Regulations 2019 (WA), which commenced on 2 October 2019, WA Police will be required to phone the CNS every time an Aboriginal person is detained in a police facility throughout the state.
+Under the Police Force Amendment Regulations 2019 (WA), which commenced on 2 October 2019, WA Police are required to phone the CNS every time an Aboriginal person is detained in a police facility throughout the state.
 WA Police are required under the Regulations to phone the CNS and advise the CNS staff member of the name of the person detained.
-They are also required to advise the CNS why that person has been arrested or apprehended; the name and contact details of the Responsible Officer; whether the detainee is likely to be released on bail (if arrested for an offence) and if not, where that person will be taken; and other relevant details.
+They are also required to advise the CNS why that person has been arrested or apprehended; the name and contact details of the Responsible Officer; whether the detainee is likely to be released on bail (if arrested for an offence) and, if not, where that person will be taken; and other relevant details.
 The WA Police must provide a reasonable opportunity for the detainee to speak with the CNS staff member and the responsible officer must make themselves available to speak with the CNS staff member after the phone communication between the CNS and the detainee has finished.

-ALSWA has worked closely with WA Police during the implementation phase for the CNS, including a five-week voluntary trial at selected police stations.
-ALSWA and WA Police will continue to liaise closely to ensure that the CNS is operating effectively and is achieving the intended objectives.
+ALSWA worked closely with WA Police during the implementation phase for the CNS, including a five-week voluntary trial at selected police stations.
+ALSWA and WA Police continue to liaise closely to ensure that the CNS is operating effectively and is achieving the intended objectives.

 ALSWA is privileged to provide this important service in Western Australia and is committed to providing a culturally safe CNS for the Aboriginal community.